isaiahyoon/monty-hall/README.md

+# Late Night Conversations

-# It was challenging wrapping my head around the reality of the Monty Hall problem.
+##### It was challenging wrapping my head around the reality of the Monty Hall problem, when discussing with a friend late into the night.
 I decided to programmatically verify its results here.